truefoundry/elasti/README.md

 ## Getting Started

-Follows the steps mentioned in [development](#development) section.
-Post that follow:
+Follows the steps mentioned in [development](DEVELOPMENT.md) to set up the development environment.

 1. **Fork the Repository:**
    Fork the Elasti repository to your own GitHub account: